CRUD Operations Using Knockout in MVC Application- Part 1

 }

-Here I have used IEnumerable because it will allow the foreach loop to be applied on all the Items.
+Here I have used IEnumerable because it will allow the foreach loop to be applied to all the Items.
 Here I have declared the variables for adding the items, updating the items, and deleting the items.
 Delete will work on the ID of the Product.

 public class ProductRepository : IProductRepository